Wireless charging spreads in various fields

 Hardware certification IC for Qi 15W power supply support

-Infineon, a CA service provider capable of providing Product Unit Certificates and a leading company in security IC chips, introduces the authentication solution "OPTIGA™ Trust Charge" for wireless charging compatible with Qi 15W power supply. .
+Infineon, a CA service provider that can provide Product Unit Certificates (PUC) and a leading company in the security IC field, has developed "OPTIGA™ Trust Charge" as an authentication solution for wireless charging that supports Qi 15W power supply.